Tell Rush Baugh, the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

 In my first day as a professor of journalism at the new Limbaugh Institute for Advanced Conservative Studies Journalism School, because clearly there is one needed.

-And the poll question is this are Chris Burris, Lisa Gonzalez, and Jeff James of KV K O V R Channel 13 Sacramento morons who are threatening racial harmony.
+Are Chris Burris, Lisa Gonzalez, and Jeff James of KOVR Channel 13 Sacramento morons who are threatening racial harmony?

-We'll be back with the line by line explanation of Barack the Magic Negro after this.
+We'll be back with the line-by-line explanation of Barack the Magic Negro after this.

 Okay, our poll is up.

-The question are Chris Burris, Lisa Gonzalez, and Jeff James of KOVR Channel 13 Sacramento morons who are threatening racial harmony.
+Ladies and gentlemen, at www.rushlimbaugh.com, the question are Chris Burris, Lisa Gonzalez, and Jeff James of KOVR Channel 13 Sacramento morons who are threatening racial harmony.

-Now, before we play the Barack the Magic Negro song, uh to those of you out there for whom this is being done, I want to say one thing to you.
+Now, before we play the Barack the Magic Negro song, to those of you out there for whom this is being done, I want to say one thing to you.

-And I'm assuming that we have some people uh who have been brought in by this upcoming demonstration is something that you should know that you don't know if you don't listen to this program.
+And I'm assuming that we have some people who have been brought in by this upcoming demonstration.

 And that is that there is no racism on this program.